 For a number of years Chloe has been retained to work regularly for a leading international bank, advising and assisting the bank on the assessment of claims for consequential losses arising from the mis-selling of interest rate hedging products under the FCA Review.
 Working for the bank has given Chloe invaluable experience of the financial sector and a useful background from which to approach both financial litigation and regulatory work.

 Chloe has regularly been instructed on a range of property work, representing both private and public clients in contested possession actions and injunction applications.
 She has advised and drafted pleadings on claims involving the interpretation of easements, landlord and tenant disrepair and service charge disputes, enfranchisement applications, and the renewal of business tenancies under s.
 25 of the Landlord and Tenant Act 1954.
-Chloe has also acted in a number of trespass claims, most recently one which culminated in a successful committal application for contempt of court.
+She has also acted in a number of trespass claims, most recently one which culminated in a successful committal application for contempt of court.
 Chloe also advises on cladding remediation costs in relation to the Building Safety Act 2022 and the Building Safety Fund and recently advised on the difficult issues faced in relation to leaseholder owned buildings under the current provisions.

 What the directories say

 "Chloe is excellent.
 She is clear and thorough."

 "Chloe excels in complex product liability claims which require a mastery of expert evidence.
 She has outstanding analytical skills and a tenacious approach to mastering demanding material."